Medical expert of the article

 Laboratory diagnostics

-The levels of CT4 and TSH should be determined.
-In the case of generalized hypopituitarism, the levels of both hormones are usually low.
-There may be cases when the level of TGH is normal, and the T4 level is low.
-In contrast, a high TSH level with a low T4 count indicates a primary pathology of the thyroid gland.
+The levels of free T4 and TSH should be determined.
+In cases of generalized hypopituitarism, the levels of both hormones are usually low.
+There may be cases where the TG level is normal and the T4 level is low.
+In contrast, a high TG level with low free T4 indicates primary thyroid pathology.

-Intravenous jet injection of synthetic thyrotropin-releasing hormone (TRH) at a dose of 200 to 500 mcg for 15-30 s can help to identify patients with hypothalamic pathology that causes pituitary dysfunction, although this test is not very often used in clinical practice.
-The plasma TSH level is usually determined at 0, 20 and 60 minutes after the injection.
-If the function of the pituitary gland does not suffer, the plasma TSH level should rise more than 5 IU / L with a peak concentration to the 30th minute after the injection.
-Delay in elevation of plasma TSH level can occur in patients with hypothalamic pathology.
-However, in some patients with primary pituitary disease, a delay in elevating the level of TGH is also detected.
+Intravenous bolus administration of synthetic thyrotropin-releasing hormone (TRH) at a dose of 200 to 500 mcg over 15 to 30 seconds may help identify patients with hypothalamic pathology causing pituitary dysfunction, although this test is not very often used in clinical practice.
+Plasma TSH levels are usually determined at 0, 20, and 60 minutes after injection.
+If pituitary function is normal, the plasma TSH level should rise to more than 5 IU/L with a peak concentration at 30 minutes after injection.
+A delayed rise in plasma TSH may occur in patients with hypothalamic pathology.
+However, some patients with primary pituitary disease also have a delayed rise in TSH levels.

-(CAUTION: This test is risky in patients with proven panhypopituitarism or diabetes mellitus and in the elderly, and it is contraindicated if the patient has a severe form of ischemic heart disease or epilepsy.)
-The sample must be monitored by a doctor.)
+(CAUTION: This test is risky in patients with proven panhypopituitarism or diabetes mellitus and in the elderly, and is contraindicated in patients with severe coronary heart disease or epilepsy.
+The test must be performed under the supervision of a physician.)

-Usually, during the test, only transient dyspnea, tachycardia and anxiety are observed.
-If patients complain of palpitations, lose consciousness or have an attack, the samples should be stopped immediately, quickly injecting 50 ml of 50% glucose solution intravenously to the patient.
-The results of only a test for tolerance to insulin do not give the possibility to differentiate the primary (Addison's disease) and secondary (hypopituitarism) adrenal insufficiency.
-Diagnostic tests that allow such differential diagnosis and evaluate the function of the hypothalamic-pituitary-adrenal axis are described below, after the description of Addison's disease.
-An alternative to the above provocative test is a trial with corticotropin-releasing hormone (CRF).
-CRF is injected intravenously in a dose of 1 μg / kg.
-ACTH and plasma cortisol levels are measured 15 minutes prior to injection and at 15, 30.60.90 and 120 minutes after injection.
-Side effects include the occurrence of temporary hyperemia of the facial skin, metallic taste in the mouth and short-term hypotension.
+Typically, the test will only produce transient dyspnea, tachycardia, and anxiety.
+If patients complain of palpitations, faint, or have an attack, the test should be stopped immediately by rapidly administering 50 ml of 50% glucose solution intravenously.
+The results of the insulin tolerance test alone do not differentiate between primary (Addison's disease) and secondary (hypopituitarism) adrenal insufficiency.
+Diagnostic tests that allow such differential diagnosis and assessment of the hypothalamic-pituitary-adrenal axis function are described below, after the description of Addison's disease.
+An alternative to the provocative test described above is the corticotropin-releasing hormone (CRF) test.
+CRF is administered intravenously by jet stream at a dose of 1 mcg/kg.
+Plasma ACTH and cortisol levels are measured 15 minutes before injection and 15, 30, 60, 90 and 120 minutes after.
+Side effects include temporary flushing of the face, metallic taste in the mouth and transient hypotension.

-Usually, the prolactin level is always measured, which is often increased 5-fold relative to normal values if there is a large pituitary tumor, even when tumor cells do not produce prolactin.
-The tumor mechanically compresses the pituitary foot, preventing the release of dopamine, which inhibits the production and release of prolactin by the pituitary.
+Prolactin levels are usually measured and are often elevated 5 times above normal in the presence of a large pituitary tumor, even in cases where the tumor cells do not produce prolactin.
+The tumor mechanically compresses the pituitary stalk, preventing the release of dopamine, which inhibits the production and release of prolactin by the pituitary gland.
 Patients with such hyperprolactinemia often have secondary hypogonadism.

-Measurement of basal levels of LH and FSH is the best way to assess the presence of hypopituitary disorders in postmenopausal women who do not use exogenous estrogens, in which concentrations of circulating gonadotropins are usually high (more than 30 mIU / ml).
-Although gonadotropin levels tend to decrease in other patients with panhypopituitarism, their levels overlap the range (ie, overlap) of normal values.
-The levels of both these hormones should increase in response to intravenous gonadotropin-releasing factor (gonadoliberin) at a dose of 100 μg, with an LH peak about 30 minutes later and a FSH peak at 40 minutes after gonadoliberin administration.
-And yet, in the case of hypothalamic-pituitary dysfunction, there may be a normal or reduced response or the absence of any response to the administration of gonadoliberin.
-The mean values of increased levels of LH and FSH in response to stimulation with gonadoliberin vary greatly.
-Therefore, the appointment of an exogenous stimulation test with gonadoliberin does not allow the exact differentiation of primary hypothalamic disorders from the primary pituitary pathology.
+Measurement of basal LH and FSH levels is the optimal way to assess for hypopituitarism in postmenopausal women not using exogenous estrogens, in whom circulating gonadotropin concentrations are typically high (>30 mIU/mL).
+Although gonadotropin levels tend to be low in other patients with panhypopituitarism, their levels still span the normal range.
+Levels of both hormones should increase in response to 100 mcg of intravenous gonadotropin-releasing hormone (GnRH), with LH peaking at approximately 30 minutes and FSH peaking at 40 minutes after GnRH administration.
+However, in the case of hypothalamic-pituitary dysfunction, there may be a normal or decreased response or no response to GnRH administration.
+The mean values of increased LH and FSH levels in response to GnRH stimulation vary greatly.
+Therefore, the administration of an exogenous stimulation test with GnRH does not allow for accurate differentiation of primary hypothalamic disorders from primary pituitary pathology.

-Evaluation of the laboratory response to the introduction of several hormones at once is the most effective method for assessing the function of the pituitary gland.
-GR-releasing hormone (1 μg / kg), corticotropin-releasing hormone (1 μg / kg), thyrotropin-releasing hormone (TRH) (200 μg / kg) and gonadotropin-releasing hormone (gonadoliberin) (100 μg / kg) are injected together intravenously in 15-30 seconds.
-Then, at certain equal time intervals, blood glucose levels in venous blood, cortisol, GH, TGG, prolactin, LH, FSH and ACTH are measured for 180 minutes.
-The final role of these releasing factors (hormones) in assessing the function of the pituitary gland is still established.
-Interpretation of the values of the levels of all the hormones in this sample is the same as previously described for each of them.
+The most effective method for assessing pituitary function is the evaluation of the laboratory response to the introduction of several hormones at once.
+GH-releasing hormone (1 μg/kg), corticotropin-releasing hormone (1 μg/kg), thyrotropin-releasing hormone (TRH) (200 μg/kg), and gonadotropin-releasing hormone (GnRH) (100 μg/kg) are administered together intravenously by jet stream over 15-30 s.
+Then, at certain equal time intervals, the levels of venous blood glucose, cortisol, GH, THG, prolactin, LH, FSH, and ACTH are measured for 180 minutes.
+The final role of these releasing factors (hormones) in assessing pituitary function is still being established.
+Interpretation of the values of the levels of all hormones in this test is the same as described earlier for each of them.

 What do need to examine?